 The Siberian Husky is a magnificent breed of dog that is known for its intelligence and athletic abilities.
-We have become friends with quite a few husky parents, talented Talent Hounds trick dogs like Maya the Husky and rescues.
+We have become friends with quite a few husky parents, and talented Talent Hounds trick dogs like Maya the Husky and rescues.
 We love featuring them.
 We even made Husky Cupcakes in our Dog Licks Recipe Series.

 Research “Husky” In Our Breed Library and add your stories, insights, tips and photos.

 I caught up with husky parent and fellow blogger Cathy Armato of Dogs Luv Us and We Luv Them at Blog Paws and I heard about a wonderful Therapy Pet organization she works with Pet Partners.
-Today we are thrilled to feature a Guest Post from Cathy about her Dog and Therapy Work.
+Today we are thrilled to feature a Guest Post from Cathy about her Husky Dog Icy and Therapy Work.

 Therapy Dogs Make a Difference- Guest Post by Cathy Amato